Tolu23456/statwise/replit.md

 - **Enhanced Analytics**: Supabase integration provides better subscription analytics, payment tracking, and user behavior insights
 - The integration maintains backward compatibility with existing Firebase functionality while adding powerful new data management capabilities

-### September 7, 2025 - Supabase Storage and Referral System Migration
+### September 7, 2025 - Critical Payment and Subscription System Fixes
 - **Supabase Storage Integration**: Migrated profile picture storage from Firebase Storage to Supabase Storage with automatic fallback to Firebase for reliability
 - **Enhanced Referral System**: Completely migrated referral system from Firebase to Supabase with new dedicated tables for referrals, referral codes, and reward tracking
 - **Cross-Platform Sync**: Implemented automatic data synchronization between Firebase and Supabase for referral codes and user relationships